Uranium (TV series): Notable interviews

 Throughout its time on the air, Uranium had its share of memorable interviews.
-Just prior to their official reuniting, New York City band Life of Agony accepted an interview by Juliya with lead vocalist Keith Caputo being interviewed separately from the rest of the group.
+Just prior to their official reuniting, New York City band Life of Agony accepted an interview by Juliya with lead vocalist Mina Caputo being interviewed separately from the rest of the group.
 The band had a profound impact on Juliya, and toward the end of the interview, which was held in a restroom, Juliya became misty eyed and cracked up, receiving hugs from the band members.

 Serj Tankian and Daron Malakian of the alternative metal band System of a Down were interviewed on their tour bus in 2002.
 The interview was notable for the sarcastic answers of the two members much to Juliya's dissatisfaction.
 Serj Tankian actually commented on her interview: Wow.
 Much time you got.
 In one of the final Uranium episodes in 2005, all members of System of a Down would be interviewed.
 They would prove even more indifferent to the second interview – so much that, during the end credits, production crew members began disputing with them over their lack of conformity.

 During Marilyn Manson's promotion of the album The Golden Age of Grotesque, he agreed to an interview with Juliya.
 The record dealt heavily with a 1930s German burlesque theme, and not long into the interview, Manson took the camcorder from Juliya, pointing at her cleavage and then attempting to aim it up her skirt.
 Despite Juliya's sultry on-camera persona, this proved too much for her, and she immediately pushed the camcorder away with a bashful grin.

 Possibly the most hyped interview for the program was that with Metallica which premiered October 24, 2003.
 This offered a rather rare TV interview with the group post St. Anger, and considering the traditionalist metal fan base of Uranium, Juliya made sure to ask the trying questions on many fans' minds in regards to Metallica's new musical approach.
 Unlike the typical format, this particular edition of Uranium gave total devotion to the interview and featured no music videos whatsoever.
 The original airing was followed by an edition of Uranium Classics consisting entirely of Metallica videos.

 Chernetsky has cited Dimebag Darrell & Vinnie Paul of Damageplan and Dave Mustaine of Megadeth as some of her favorite interviews.
 System of a Down, Korn's David Silveria & Fieldy, and David Draiman of Disturbed have been regarded as some of her worst; although, she noted that misinterpretations caused problems in the latter interview and were later resolved between parties.

 On August 16, 2005, Fuse TV announced its selection to become the exclusive cable television broadcast partner for the 10th anniversary of Ozzfest.
 As such, on August 19 at 9pm ET, Fuse premiered Ozzfest 2005: Uranium Invasion followed by Ozzfest 2005: Fuse's Metal Mayhem at 9:30pm ET, which provided coverage of second stage acts.
 This circumstance allowed for rare moments, including an emotional Chernetsky sitting in on a backstage impromptu jam session between Zakk Wylde and Jason Newsted.